Blitzen Benz

-The Blitzen Benz is a race car built by Benz & Cie in Mannheim, Germany, in 1909.
+The Blitzen Benz is a racing car that was built by Benz & Cie in Mannheim, Germany, in 1909.
 In 1910 an enhanced model broke the world land speed record.
 It was one of six cars based on the Grand Prix car, but it had an enlarged engine, 21504 cm3, capacity 185 × 200 mm with 200 hp, inline-four and improved aerodynamics.

 History

-Of the six Blitzen Benzes ever made, only two survive—Mercedes-Benz owns one, while the other belongs to an American collector.
+Of the six Blitzen Benzes made, only two survive—Mercedes-Benz owns one, while the other belongs to an American collector.